 My personal experience in transforming my health through nutrition and lifestyle changes has given me a passion for helping others to do the same.
-My areas of particular interest are weight loss, diabetes management and menopausal issues.
+My areas of particular interest are digestive problems such as irritable bowel syndrome, weight loss, thyroid problems, diabetes management and menopausal issues.

 I am a research scientist by training, specialising in immunology and asthma, working at Guy’s Hospital.
 After completing my PhD I worked as a medical writer for over 25 years and had no particular thought of changing career.
 However, when I needed to lose weight, I unsurprisingly turned to science to find the answers.
 As I learned more about the way food choices affect the body’s functions, I became fascinated by nutrition, and understood that different people need different solutions to suit their individual needs.